-The district has identified the following as directory information: student name, address, telephone listing, email address, date & place of birth, photograph, major field of study, degree, honor, and awards received, date of attendance, grade level, most recent educational institution attended, participation in officially recognized activities, and sports weight and height, if a member of the athletic team and enrollment status for school-sponsored purposes.
+The district has identified the following as directory information student name; address; telephone listing; electronic mail address; photograph; date and place of birth; major field of study; degrees, honors, and awards received; dates of attendance; grade level; most recent educational institution attended; participation in officially recognized activities and sports; and weight and height of members of athletic teams.
 If you object to the release of the student information included on the directory information response form, your decision will also apply to the use of that information for school-sponsored purposes, such as the honor roll, school newspaper, the yearbook, recognition activities, news releases, and athletic programs.